-Canon 5D Mark II versus Canon 750D
+Canon 5D Mark II vs 750D

-The Canon EOS 5D Mark II and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were revealed to the public, respectively, in September 2008 and February 2015.
+The Canon EOS 5D Mark II and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in September 2008 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C (750D) sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the 750D provides 24 MP.
+The 5D Mark II has a resolution of 21 megapixels, whereas the 750D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is notably smaller (23 percent) than the Canon 5D Mark II.
 Moreover, the 750D is substantially lighter (35 percent) than the 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the 750D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (750D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |1.||Canon 5D Mark II||152 mm||114 mm||75 mm||850 g||850||Y||Sep 2008||3,499||ebay.com|